Jewish

 We are deep in the trenches of Chanukah, a couple of big bashes under our belt.
 With weeks of prepping on appropriate gift receiving behavior, I’d venture to say my kids have been sufficiently gracious through our first two tests.
 (Read about my feelings of dread here) It didn’t hurt that I used bribery, or a reward system as I’d [...]

-Comments Off Continue Reading...
+Comments Off on A quarter the way through… Continue Reading...

 Nana’s Rosh Hashana